 Highland cattle are one of the oldest breeds in the world, originating from Scotland as far back as the 6th century.
 The extremely harsh conditions of the rugged, remote Scottish Highlands created a process of natural selection, where only the fittest and most adaptable animals survived to carry on the breed.
 The collective name for a group of Highland cattle is known as a ‘fold’ – named after the open shelters they can be kept in over winter.

-We have babies at our ranch this year!
 Highland calves are born weighing on average 45 pounds.
 They are furry little creatures and popular for their small size and easy going nature.
 We keep them as pets and do not kill any of our animals, including our cows!!
 We plan to get a few milkers as well.
 Our cows are primarily our lawn cutting service and we love them like we love our cats.
 We are an ovo-vegetarian family and raise Turkish, European and Vintage American breed chickens for quiche, omelettes and of course baked goods!
 We also have French and English Alpine goats and hope to have baby goats one day.
 Once they begin having babies, we can start making our own cheese as well.

 Joan and Mary Cox in Los Banos, California ca. 1985